aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 state so that it is reacquired before caching resumes.
 If this state cannot be determined, the query bypasses both cache reads and cache writes.

+For MySQL and MariaDB, the authorization session state is acquired from the database and updated after statements such as `SET ROLE`, `USE`, and `RESET CONNECTION`.
+MySQL servers that do not support roles omit only the active-role component.
+Opaque statements and session-variable changes such as `CALL`, `DO`, `SET @variable`, and dynamically prepared SQL disable remote query caching for that connection.

 Callable statements, multi-statement queries, and queries executed inside a transaction bypass both cache reads and cache writes.
 Their results can depend on uncommitted data or session state that cannot be safely represented by the cache key.

 > [!WARNING]
-> The plugin does not automatically discover application-specific PostgreSQL settings or custom
+> The plugin does not automatically discover application-specific PostgreSQL settings or
-> session variables used by row-level security policies.
-If the wrapper observes a custom setting,
+> MySQL/MariaDB session variables used by authorization policies.
+If the wrapper observes a custom
-> `set_config`, or an opaque callable statement that may change such state, remote query caching is
+> setting, `set_config`, `SET @variable`, or an opaque statement that may change such state, remote
-> disabled for that connection.
-Changes hidden inside arbitrary SQL functions cannot be detected
+> query caching is disabled for that connection.
+Changes hidden inside arbitrary SQL functions,
+> connection initialization commands, or target-driver APIs cannot be detected reliably.
+Do not
-> reliably, so do not enable query caching for queries whose visibility depends on authorization
+> enable query caching for queries whose visibility depends on authorization state outside the
-> state outside the database username, catalog/schema, effective role, and search path currently
+> database-reported users, catalog/schema, active roles, and PostgreSQL search path currently
 > tracked by the plugin.

 ### Cache connection pooling